Knap Hill: Benjamin and Maud Cunnington, 1908–1909

 Between the long bank and the dais were the remains of a small building (marked E on the plan), 23 by 13.5 ft, with walls made of blocks of chalk.
 Postholes were found at intervals in the walls.
 A rubbish pile next to the building yielded a sherd of 17th-century pottery, and in the area of the building and the dais were numerous clay pipes, some of which retained their makers' stamps and so could be dated with accuracy.
 The pipes and the pottery sherds from this area both were dated to the 17th century, mixed with Roman pottery in the dais.
 Cunnington concluded that the dais had been cultivated by the 17th-century inhabitants of the hilltop, since that would have led to turning the soil on the dais and mixing the sherds at different levels.
 The ruins of another rectangular building (F on the plan) were found against the eastern side of the plateau enclosure's bank, with both Roman and 17th-century pottery sherds in the walls and under the foundations.
 It was apparent that the building had been erected after the plateau enclosure had been built, but the Cunningtons found no other evidence that would help determine its date.

-The Cunningtons also opened the barrow outside the old enclosure, to the southwest (not marked on their plan, but labelled "Grinsell 10" on Connah's plan, below), and found a skeleton fairly near the surface, face down.
+The Cunningtons also opened the barrow outside the old enclosure, to the south-west (not marked on their plan, but labelled "Grinsell 10" on Connah's plan, below), and found a skeleton fairly near the surface, face down.
 It was missing all the bones of the legs and feet, and the right hand; Maud Cunnington speculated that the body had been buried so near the surface of the barrow that the missing bones had been disturbed by animals.
 The only pottery sherds found were from the Roman period and were all near the surface, implying that the burial preceded the Roman occupation.

-Two low banks were found, running down the hill: one from the two ditches marked S on the plan, and one on the other side of the enclosure, leading down from one of the causeways on the northwestern edge.
+Two low banks were found, running down the hill: one from the two ditches marked S on the plan, and one on the other side of the enclosure, leading down from one of the causeways on the north-western edge.
 The one to the east was known locally as "The Devil's Trackway".
-The northwestern bank led for 50 yd towards an old track across the hill.
+The north-western bank led for 50 yd towards an old track across the hill.